Space Race: Venus

 Venus was of great interest in the field of planetary science due to its thick and opaque atmosphere, the atmospheres of other planets being a novel area of research at the time.

 In 1961 the Venera Programme was initiated by the Soviet Union, with the launch of Venera 1.
 The programme would go on to mark many firsts in the exploration of another planet.
 Despite the later successes however, Venera 1 and Venera 2, intended to flyby Venus, resulted in failure due to losses of contact.

 NASA would then initiate the Mariner program with the launch of Mariner 1 and Mariner 2.
 Mariner 1 failed shortly after launch, however Mariner 2 would become the first man-made object to flyby another planet in December 1962 when the probe passed by Venus.

 Later in 1965/66, Venera 3, marked the first time a man-made object made contact with another planet after it impacted Venus on March 1, 1966, despite operational difficulties resulting in loss of contact with the craft.

 In 1967, Mariner 5 flew by Venus and conducted atmospheric analysis.

 Mars

 In 1964, NASA's Mariner 4 became the first successful Mars flyby, transmitting 21 pictures of the planets surface.
-This was followed by Mariner 6 and 7 in 1969.
+This was followed by Mariner 6 and 7 in 1969 which completed the first dual mission to Mars in 1969.